willypark22/Cplusplus-Calculator/README.md

 There are two exceptions; the `OpCommand` class, which will only take in a value and will create a single Op composite node as the commands data, and the `SqrCommand` class, which will only take in a subtree (which is necessary for creating a Sqr composite node).

 ## Submission
 To receive credit for this lab you must show an example program to your TA that demonstrates the full functionality of this pattern.
-Once you have demo’d to your TA, submit a tarball of your code to the lab submission on iLearn.
-Your code should be fully merged, committed, and pushed to your github repo.
+Once you have demo’d to your TA, submit a screenshot of your push to your github.